 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
+Findings and purpose.
 The National Commission on Teaching and America's Future, a national organization with nineteen partner states, including Hawaii, is focused on improving student learning by ensuring that there is a caring, competent, and qualified teacher in every classroom.

 Over the past year, with the lieutenant governor as its chairperson, the Hawaii Policy Group of the National Commission on Teaching and America's Future, composed of a representative group of educational stakeholders, has collaborated on research-based recommendations to improve teaching in Hawaii.

-One thing was clear: Aside from home and societal factors, teacher quality is, without a question, the most influential factor in student achievement.
-Standards-based reform has a greater chance of success when teacher quality is addressed and given the highest priority.
+One thing was clear: aside from home and societal factors, teacher quality is, without a question, the most influential factor in student achievement.
+Standards-based reform has a greater chance of success when teacher quality is addressed and given our highest priority.
 The legislature finds that teachers must have the resources and skills necessary to ensure that all students attain their full potential.

 The major recommendations of this group encompass five key areas: